Percolation Test - AKA the Soakaway Size Calculator

 The purpose of a percolation test is to see how long a length of field drain (soakaway) you need for your Sewage Treatment Plant.
-One might also call it a soakaway size calculator.
-See this document for more information.
-You'll need to record your results here.
+One might also call it a soakaway size calculator

 Step 1: Dig